07th-mod/python-patcher/README.md

 - Install `npm`
 - Install `visual studio code`
 - Install the `markdownlint` plugin for visual studio code (available in the marketplace)
-- Open a terminal in the httpGUI directory
-- Run `npm install eslint`
+- Open a terminal in the `httpGUI` subdirectory, then run `npm install eslint`
 - Open the httpGUI **folder** in Visual Studio Code.
 Just opening the file by itself won't work.
 - You will likely get a huge number of warnings as the file will have CRLF line endings (TODO: fix git settings so it downloads as LF).
 To fix this,